 Dr. Wasserman has traveled to Port Au Prince, Haiti to participate with the World Eye Mission and La Romana, Dominican Republic with the Healing the Children organization to perform eye surgery and treat local patients.

 Dr. Wasserman has published multiple scientific articles.
-His most recent publications in 2013 include the Journal of the American Association for Pediatric Ophthalmology and Strabismus, Journal of AAPOS, and he reported on a case at the American College of Medical Genetics and Genomics Annual Clinical Meeting in 2013.
+He has over 20 publications and book chapters since 1990, which include the Journal of the American Association for Pediatric Ophthalmology and Strabismus, Journal of AAPOS, and he reported on a case at the American College of Medical Genetics and Genomics Annual Clinical Meeting in 2013.

 Dr. Wasserman contributed to two books published in 2012 which include the chapter “Retinal Anomalies,” in Wills Eye Institute color Atlas & Synopsis of Clinical Ophthalmology: Pediatric Ophthalmology, and several chapters in Wills Eye Institute 5 Minute Ophthalmology Consult.

-Dr. Wasserman serves as a scientific reviewer for American Journal of Ophthalmology, JAMA Ophthalmology (formerly Archives of Ophthalmology), Journal of American Association for Pediatric Ophthalmology and Strabismus, and Journal of Ophthalmology.
+Dr. Wasserman serves as a scientific reviewer for American Journal of Ophthalmology, JAMA Ophthalmology (formerly Archives of Ophthalmology), Journal of American Association for Pediatric Ophthalmology and Strabismus.
 He has also served as a member of the education committee of AAPOS as well as the corporate relations committee and the nominating committee.